When should you take a mental health day?

 First we need to understand there are two different kinds of mental health days.
 One pertains to an actual diagnosed mental illness.
 The second is more of an informal use of the term mental health, where you use sick time to reduce stress that you’ve built up in the course of your job.

-Rather than resorting to the mental health day, if you are feeling stressed or anxious quite regularly, it’s probably worth considering a visit to a therapist or psychiatrist to understand if your feelings are linked to an anxiety disorder or depression, two of the most common disorders in the workplace.
+Rather than resorting to the mental health day, if you are feeling stressed or anxious quite regularly, it’s probably worth considering a visit to a therapist or psychiatrist to understand if your feelings are linked to an anxiety disorder or depression, two of the most common disorders

 Should you happen to be diagnosed with an anxiety disorder or depression, it’s then important to understand these are as real a physical illness as a flu or cold.
 Your therapist can help you determine your triggers and when is best to take time off to manage your symptoms.